Sushi57/MoviesTop10/README.md

 //SECTION 1:  App Descritption

-• An app using the Themoviedatabase API’s to show popular movies currently.
+  *An app using the Themoviedatabase API’s to show popular movies currently.
   This app displays posters of top 10 movies.
-When user selects a movie from the list, the app shows details of the movie.
+When user selects a movie from the list, the app shows details of the movie.*

 //SECTION 2: Technical Specs